jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 1. It starts from the official Docker image for the latest long term support (LTS) node release, at time of writing.
 I prefer to name a specific version, rather than one of the 'floating' tags like `node:lts` or `node:latest`, so that if you or someone else builds this image on a different machine, they will get the same version, rather than risking an accidental upgrade and attendant head-scratching.

 1. The `USER` step tells Docker to run any subsequent build steps, and later the process in the container, as the `node` user, which is an unprivileged user that comes built into all of the official node images from Docker.
 Without this line, they would run as **root**, which is against security best practices and in particular the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-Many docker tutorials skip this step for simplicity, and we will have to do some extra work to avoid running as root, but I think it's very important.
+Many Docker tutorials skip this step for simplicity, and we will have to do some extra work to avoid running as root, but I think it's very important.

 1. The `WORKDIR` step sets the working directory for any subsequent build steps, and later for containers created from the image, to `/srv/chat`, which is where we'll put our application files.
 The `/srv` folder should be available on any system that follows the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/fhs.shtml), which says that it is for "site-specific data which is served by this system", which sounds like a good fit for a node app [^srv].